sodofi/my-website/docs/talks/podcasts.md

 ---
-title: Resume
+title: Podcasts
 ---

+import YouTube from 'react-youtube';

-# Resume
+# Podcasts

-You don't need React to write simple standalone pages.
+Podcasts I've been features on: